Zwimy/RockPaperScissorsByZwimy/README.md

-# RockPaperScissorsByZwimy
+# Rock-Paper-Scissors By Zwimy
-Simple Rock-Paper-Scissors game
+Simple Rock-Paper-Scissors game done as an excercise for SoftUni The game is simple and loops.